 Hon.
 John Main (interpretation): Thank you, Mr. Speaker. (interpretation ends) Just give me a minute here.
 My apologies, Mr. Speaker.
-I cannot find the materials in front of me, but I'm going off of memory.
+I can't find the materials in front of me, but I'm going off of memory.

-The Nunavut recovery centre will be offering residential treatment programs which focus on addictions and/or trauma.
-It will be residential treatment where the clients come in and they actually live at the facility, and they are worked through; clients will be admitted in batches or groups and they'll be brought in.
+The Nunavut Recovery Centre will be offering residential treatment programs which focus on addictions and/or trauma.
+It will be residential treatment where the clients come in and they actually live at the facility and they are worked through.
+Clients will be admitted in batches or groups and they will be brought in.
 The treatment will be available to Nunavummiut from right across the territory.

-There will also be day programs that will be offered at the Nunavut recovery centre, and there is also a very important on-the-land component.
-It will be multifaceted, the residential piece, the day-treatment piece as well, as on-the-land programming. (interpretation) Thank you, Mr. Speaker.
+There will also be day programs that will be offered at the Nunavut Recovery Centre and there is also a very important on-the-land component.
+It will be multifaceted; the residential piece, the day-treatment piece, as well as on-the-land programming. (interpretation) Thank you, Mr. Speaker.